thacuber2a03/lite-wren/README.md

 ## License
 This project is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.

+## Credit where credit's due
+[rxi](https://github.com/rxi) was the one who originally made this project; I forked it and translated the code into Wren. go give them some love, they made really cool stuff \^\-\^